 Healthy Beverage Initiative

 The goals of the UC Healthy Beverage Initiative (HBI), via the Healthy Campus Network, are to provide the opportunity for UC campuses to make strides towards reducing sugar sweetened beverage (SSB) sales and to provide and promote tap water as a healthy alternative.

 The UC Berkeley Food and Beverage Choices Policy aligns with the HBI and includes many standards to promote healthier beverage choices.

 Refill Stations on Campus

-- Find refill stations on the UC Berkeley Foodscape Map.
+- Find water stations on the map below.

 - Thanks to funding from the Healthy Beverage Initiative, the Green Initiative Fund (TGIF), departments, and new construction budgets, refill stations can be found near building entrances in many campus buildings.